-As a city initiated as an imagined capital for the new Australian nation, Canberra has been a place that quickly invited visual representation.
+As a city initiated specifically as a capital for the new Australian nation, Canberra has been a place that quickly invited visual representation.
 As it developed, artists have seen Canberra through different lenses, and these have shaped the way they understood and interpreted the evolving landscape.

 In this exhibition, drawn primarily from CMAG’s collection, visitors journey through four key periods of the city’s development and for each, will encounter an object that represents a prism to understand a way of seeing at that time.

 The earliest approach to viewing the capital is encapsulated by two rarely seen large paintings from 1913 which show a valley of golden fields ringed by distant hills.
 Here the surveyor’s theodolite represents their role in claiming and ordering the landscape to map the alignments critical to the Griffin plan.

 The initial flurry of activity leading up to 1927 with the building and opening of the provisional Parliament House gave way to decades of inertia where the view of the city barely changed, and the Molonglo still threaded lazily through a landscape sparsely dotted with exotic plantings and red roofs.
 Paintings by Douglas Dundas, Dorothy Thornhill, Elioth Gruner and photographs by Harold Cazneaux sit above the desk of long serving first Secretary of the Federal Capital Advisory Committee Charles Studdy Daley who played a quietly critical role in shaping the Canberra we see today.